US officials defend expulsion of Haitians from Texas town

 “I am truly worried, especially for the child,” she said.
 “I can’t do anything here.”

 Lozano reported from Ciudad Acuña, Mexico, Sanon from Port-au-Prince, Haiti, and Spagat from San Diego.
-Associated Press writers Danica Coto in San Juan, Puerto Rico, and Maria Verza in Mexico City also contributed to this report.
+Associated Press writers Danica Coto in San Juan, Puerto Rico, Maria Verza in Mexico City and Tammy Webber in Fenton, Michigan, also contributed to this report.

 Follow AP's coverage of migration at https://apnews.com/hub/migration